zigcBenx/backstory/resources/css/Vision.md

     -> if regular user the user field on manual added activities should be auth -> if owner he can select other users

+-> AI assistant
+    -> AI assistant could suggest additional integration if not yet connected, to get more data.

 For webhook to work:
 smee -u https://smee.io/F0RTbCU8nfyYY -t http://localhost/api/gitlab/webhook